FiQCI/fiqci-ems/docs/pages/FiQCIEstimatorUsage.rst

      - Gate names to fold (e.g. ``["cx", "cz"]``).
 If ``None``, folds all gates.
    * - ``scale_factors``
      - ``[1, 3, 5]``
-     - List of positive odd integers for noise scaling.
+     - List of real numbers >= 1 for noise scaling.
 At least 2 required.
+Odd integers fold exactly; other values are approximated by partial/random folding.
    * - ``folding_method``
      - ``"local"``
      - ``"local"`` (per-gate folding) or ``"global"`` (whole-circuit folding).
 When ``"global"``, ``fold_gates`` is ignored.